de9uch1/semsis/semsis/cli/README.rst

           --index-path index.bin \
           --config-path index.yaml \
           --model sentenece-transformers/LaBSE --representation sbert \
-          --backend faiss-cpu \  # Specify the same backend as when building the retriever.
           --gpu-encode --fp16 \  # Use CUDA for encoding the query text.
           --buffer-size 1 \      # 1 means unbuffered.
           --topk 10